^

 The disease occurs mainly in men aged 20-60 years.

 The disease can be considered a weak manifestation of an allergic reaction to ultraviolet rays.
-In the development of the disease, the state of the gastrointestinal tract and the hepatobiliary system is of great importance.
+The state of the gastrointestinal tract and hepatobiliary system is of great importance in the development of the disease.

-The development of exfoliative cheilitis is often associated with psycho-vegetative and somatic changes.
-In this case, there is a violation of trophic connective tissue of the lips, the destruction of the epithelium and the replacement of its fibrous tissue.
+The development of exfoliative cheilitis is often associated with psychovegetative and somatic changes.
+In this case, there is a violation of the trophism of the connective tissue of the lips, destruction of the epithelium and its replacement with fibrous tissue.

 Pathogenesis

-In the epidermis, hyperplasia of the epithelium and parakeratosis are observed, in the dermis - edema, dilatation of the blood vessels, in the circumference - inflammatory infiltrate.
+In the epidermis, epithelial hyperplasia and parakeratosis are observed, in the dermis - edema, dilation of blood vessels, in the circumference - inflammatory infiltrate.

 Actinic cheilitis is most often found in combination with polymorphic photodermatosis, persistent solar erythema.
-Separately, the disease is rare.
+The disease is rarely found alone.

-The disease is exacerbated in the spring and summer months, in the autumn and winter months, relapse occurs.
-If the dermatosis lasts a long time, erosion and deep cracks are formed.
-In this case, it is necessary to conduct cytological and histological studies, since a prolonged course of actinic cheilitis can subsequently lead to skin cancer or cause other tumors.
+The disease worsens in the spring and summer months, and relapses in the autumn and winter months.
+If the dermatosis lasts for a long time, erosions and deep cracks form.
+In this case, it is necessary to conduct cytological and histological studies, since a long course of actinic cheilitis can subsequently lead to skin cancer or cause other tumors.

 There are two forms of the disease: exudative and dry.
 The dry form of actinic cheilitis mainly develops in early spring.
 The lower lip turns red, its surface is covered with small, dry, white scales, the focus of the disease occupies the entire surface of the lip.
 The skin of the upper lip and face is almost not inflamed.
-Sometimes the lips of the patients are covered with scales, they dry up and there are verrucous tumors.
+Sometimes the lips of patients become covered with scales, dry out and warty tumors appear.

-Exudative form of actinic cheilitis on clinical manifestation becomes similar to acute allergic contact dermatitis.
+The exudative form of actinic cheilitis becomes similar in clinical manifestation to acute allergic contact dermatitis.

-In dry form, in the center of the red border, there are densely seated, hardly removable greyish-white scales.
-Over time, they are easily removed or dropped.
-Subjectively, dryness and burning lips are noted.
+In the dry form, there are tightly seated, difficult to remove grayish-white scales in the center of the red border.
+Over time, they are easily removed or fall off.
+Dryness and burning of the lips are subjectively noted.

-Atopichey cheilitis is one of the symptoms of atopic dermatitis, which causes damage to the red border of the lips and the skin adjacent to it.
+Atopic cheilitis is one of the symptoms of atopic dermatitis, which affects the red border of the lips and the adjacent skin.

-Atopic cheilitis is characterized by the lichenification of the red border of the upper and lower lips, especially pronounced in the corners of the mouth.
-During the exacerbation of atopic dermatitis, in addition to lichenification, there are hyperemia, swelling of the lips, on the surface of which there are cracks and crusts.
-The process does not capture the entire red border of the lips.
-But only their outer half, which borders on the skin and spreads from the lips to the skin.
-As with atopic dermatitis, patients are subjectively concerned about the itching.
+Atopic cheilitis is characterized by lichenification of the red border of the upper and lower lips, especially pronounced in the corners of the mouth.
+During an exacerbation of atopic dermatitis, in addition to lichenification, hyperemia, swelling of the lips, on the surface of which there are cracks and crusts, are observed.
+The process does not affect the entire red border of the lips, but only their outer half, which borders the skin and spreads from the lips to the skin.
+As with atopic dermatitis, patients are subjectively bothered by itching.

 Differential diagnosis

-Actinic cheilitis should be distinguished from glandular, atopic, allergic contact dermatitis, B2 hypovitaminosis and cheilitis in case of lupus erythematosus.
-Atopic cheilitis should be differentiated from red lupus in the red lip rim, eczematous cheilitis (eczema of the lips), exfoliative and contact cheilitis.
-Eczema of the lips should be distinguished from atopic cheilitis, lesions of the red border of the lips in case of lupus erythematosus, contact cheilitis, actinic cheilitis,
+Actinic cheilitis should be differentiated from glandular, atopic, allergic contact dermatitis, hypovitaminosis B2 and cheilitis in lupus erythematosus.
+Atopic cheilitis should be differentiated from lupus erythematosus of the red border of the lips, eczematous cheilitis (eczema of the lips), exfoliative and contact cheilitis.
+Eczema of the lips should be differentiated from atopic cheilitis, lesions of the red border of the lips in lupus erythematosus, contact cheilitis, actinic cheilitis, etc.

-With such diseases as psoriasis, red flat lichen, Kaposi's sarcoma, etc., the involvement of the lips in the pathological process is noted.
-Rashes clinically and morphologically consistent with the underlying diagnosis.
+In such diseases as psoriasis, lichen planus, Kaposi's sarcoma, etc., the lips are involved in the pathological process.
+The rashes clinically and morphologically correspond to the main diagnosis.

 Who to contact?

-For the treatment of actinic and exfoliative cheilitis, tranquilizers, antidepressants, the main drug - adrenoblockers, nicotinic acid, vitamin A and vitamins of group B (B1, B2, B6, B12) are recommended.
-You can use anti-febrile drugs (delagil, hingamin).
-As a topical treatment, corticosteroid ointments and creams, as well as moisturizing fluids, are used.
-For the prevention and relapse of actinic cheilitis, photoprotective agents can be used.
+For the treatment of actinic and exfoliative cheilitis, tranquilizers, antidepressants, the main agent - adrenergic blockers, nicotinic acid, vitamin A and B vitamins (B1, B2, B6, B12) are recommended.
+Antipyretic drugs (delagyl, hingamin) can be used.
+Corticosteroid ointments and creams, as well as moisturizing liquids are used as local treatment.
+In order to prevent and relapse actinic cheilitis, sunscreens can be used.

 You are reporting a typo in the following text: